richmahn/en_tn/mat/24/intro.md

 ##### The example of Noah #####

-In the time of Noah, there was a great flood which God sent as punishment for the sins of man.
-There were many warnings about this coming flood, but it actually began suddenly.
+In the time of Noah, God sent a great flood to punish people for their sins.
+He warned them many times about this coming flood, but it actually began suddenly.
 In this chapter, Jesus draws a comparison between that flood and the last days.
 (See: [[rc://en/tw/dict/bible/kt/sin]])

 #### Other possible translation difficulties in this chapter ####